genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 is_periodic1 = NO            # periodicity of cv1
 ```

-We plot the PMF using the provided script, "plot_pmf.sh".
+We plot the PMF using the provided script, `plot_pmf.sh`.

 ``` bash
 # make the file executable and plot PMF